Boomer Esiason: Personal life

 In 1986, Esiason married his wife, Cheryl.
 They have two children, son Gunnar and daughter Sydney.
-Sydney is married to New York Islanders forward Matt Martin.
-While at a Jets mini-camp in 1993, Esiason was notified that two-year-old Gunnar had to be taken to the hospital with breathing difficulties.
-Soon after, Gunnar was diagnosed with cystic fibrosis.
-Gunnar is a graduate of Boston College who undergoes daily treatments and takes cystic fibrosis medications.
-He was a quarterback for his high school football team at Friends Academy in Locust Valley, New York, and played forward on his ice hockey team for the Manhasset/Roslyn varsity hockey team.
-Gunnar also writes a popular blog and appears daily in a podcast discussing the issues confronting cystic fibrosis patients.

 Esiason and his family have lived in the village of Plandome, New York, since at least 1998.

-Esiason is an avid ice hockey fan, and a die-hard supporter of the New York Rangers.
+Esiason is an avid ice hockey fan, and a devoted supporter of the New York Rangers.
 He is also a fan of the New York Mets and New York Knicks.
 As of 2019, he plays in up to 70 recreational-league hockey games a year.
 Gunnar and his father are teammates on their local hockey team.
 Esiason plays in the annual Mikey Strong Charity Hockey game with NHL alumni.
 His foundation sponsors the annual Guinness Cup Hockey Tournament.

 Boomer Esiason Foundation

-The Boomer Esiason Foundation (BEF) was formed soon after Gunnar's diagnosis to fund research to find a cure for cystic fibrosis.
-The foundation also provides scholarships, transplant grants, hospital grants, and education and awareness of CF to help provide a higher quality of life for people with CF. The foundation has raised in excess of $100 million, and has supported numerous hospitals, including Cincinnati Children's Hospital with the Gunnar H Esiason CF/Lung Center and Columbia Presbyterian in NYC with the Gunnar H Esiason Adult CF and Lung Program.
-In 2018 the foundation awarded over $400,000 in scholarships to almost 100 students.
+The Boomer Esiason Foundation (BEF) was formed soon after Esiason's son, Gunner, was diagnosed with Cystic Fibrosis in 1993.
+The Foundation was built to fund research to find a cure for cystic fibrosis.
+It also provides scholarships, transplant grants, hospital grants, and education and awareness of CF to help provide a higher quality of life for people with CF. The foundation has raised in excess of $100 million, and has supported numerous hospitals, including Cincinnati Children's Hospital with the Gunnar H Esiason CF/Lung Center and Columbia Presbyterian in NYC with the Gunnar H Esiason Adult CF and Lung Program.
+In 2018, the foundation awarded over $400,000 in scholarships to almost 100 students.
 The foundation is located in New York City and runs numerous events around the country.
 The foundation annually receives four stars from Charity Navigator.

 In 1996, Esiason formed a partnership with Cantor Fitzgerald and Howard Lutnick (CEO) as the foundation offices were moved to the North Tower of the World Trade Center in lower Manhattan on the 101st floor, which was destroyed in 2001 in the September 11 attacks.
 All five full-time employees survived, as none were in the building at the time, but "Esiason figured he knew over 100 people personally" who were killed in the attack, including his best friend Tim O'Brien who was a partner at Cantor.